statisticalbiotechnology/dsbook/dsbook/unsupervised/cluster_brca.md

              'Bayesian Gaussian Mixture\n(with a Dirichlet process prior)')
 ```

-The GMM to the left tries to apply five different component to the data that seem to origin from two sources.
+The GMM at the top tries to apply five different components to the data, which seem to originate from two sources.
 The Bayesian implementation correctly recognizes that there are just two components, and sucessfully captures their spread.

 We use the same technique, however instead of clustering our 20,000 dimensional data, we select a subset of 15 known cancer associated genes.